 The EUCLID observations are aggregated to the spatio-temporal grid of ERA5.
-A cell-hour is considered as a lightning cell if at least one flash occurred within the cell in the hour after the ERA5 valid time.
+A cell-hour is considered as a lightning cell if at least one flash occurred within the cell in the hour after the ERA5 observation.
 Otherwise the cell-hour is considered as non-lightning.

 For best results of the clustering and principal component analysis, each of the four lightning scenarios considered should be represented equally in the data.
-Therefore, we use all cell-hours from the least frequent scenario (lightning in winter) along with samples of the same size from the other three scenarios.
-This sampling is done conditional on the diurnal cycle for lightning in the respective season, known as "stratified sampling" in statistical literature.
-All sampling is performed without replacement and on the basis of cell-hours.

-Since the smallest scenario, lightning in winter, consists of 1,576 cell-hours, the whole data set with four scenarios contains 6,304 cell-hours.
-Finally, to ensure that the results obtained are not driven by spurious artifacts from the sampling, we have considered 50 replications of the sampling procedure.
-As all of these lead to qualitatively identical results, we only report the results from one representative set of samples.
-Each sample is drawn from the whole 10 years of data so that single anomalous seasons do not have a proportionally large influence.
-The similarity of the 50 samples gives further confidence in the robustness of our results.
-The representative data set is provided as an online supplement along with this paper.
+Therefore, we employ all observations from the least frequent scenario (lightning in winter) along with subsamples of the same size from the three more frequent scenarios.
+This subsampling is stratified by the hour of day so that the diurnal lightning cycle is preserved in all subsamples.
+Since the smallest scenario, lightning in winter, consists of 1,576 cell-hours, the whole data set contains 6,304 observations.
+Finally, to ensure that the results obtained are not driven by spurious artifacts from the subsampling, we have considered 50 replications of the sampling procedure.
+As all of these lead to qualitatively identical results, we only report the results from one representative set of subsamples.
+This corresponding representative data set is provided as an online supplement along with this paper.